IntersectMBO/plutus/plutus-metatheory/src/Builtin.lagda.md

 Syntactic sugar for writing the signature of built-ins.
 This is defined in its own module so that these definitions are not exported.

+Signature types can have two kinds of polymorphic variables: variables that range over arbitrary types (of kind *) and variables that range over builtin types (of kind ♯).
+In order to distinguish them in the sugares syntax we write with an uppercase variables of kind *, and with lowercase variables of kind ♯.

+The arguments of signature types (argument types) are of type `n⋆ / n♯ ⊢⋆`, for n⋆ free variables of kind *, and n♯ free variables of kind ♯.
+However, shorthands for types, such  as `integer`, `bool`, etc are of type `n♯ ⊢♯`, and hence need to be embedded into `n⋆ / n♯ ⊢⋆` using the postfix constructor `↑`.

 ```
     open import Data.Product using (_×_) renaming (_,_ to _,,_)